bootlin/snagboot/docs/fw_binaries.md

  * path

-**tispl:** FIT container with ATF FOR A53, OPTEE (not necessary for recovery), DM firmware, U-Boot SPL for A53 and device tree blobs
+**tispl:** FIT container with ATF FOR A53, OPTEE (not necessary for recovery), DM firmware, U-Boot SPL for A53 and device tree blobs.
+For AM62Lx, X.509 certificate container with ATF for A53, OPTEE, U-Boot SPL for A53, device tree blobs and TIFS.

 configuration:
  * path